FoolingMyselfWithDreams/YT-TMS-Finder/README.md

 ![](https://i.ibb.co/jWpv8rN/Windows-Terminal-d-TKLealgu-T.png)

+##

+The text beyond this message is mainly copied from the original with a couple of edits to reflect the new state of the code.

+- FoolingMyselfWithDreams

 ## What you need to know

 This code was made in an effort to make it easier to find the song that has been dubbed 'The Most Mysterious Song on the Internet' as well as other unknown songs.
 This tool makes it possible to search YouTube channels for songs without having to manually check the videos.

-This is done by crawling the YouTube channel, downloading a video if it is under 4 minutes long, fingerprinting the audio, and checking it against a database (which is included in this program).
+This is done by gathering all video URLs of a YouTube channel or playlist, downloading a video, fingerprinting the audio, and checking it against a database (which is included in this program).
 It was developed for Windows so people don't have to install virtual machines or WSL subsystems or anything like that, and also because my university administrator doesn't allow changing operating systems.
 But it should work on Linux as well.

 The necessary code was already available, I just made them work together.